Davey was energy secretary from 2012 until 2015. Amber Rudd replaced him in this role.

 - Melissa Jones and Andy Rowell, Access all areas: Westminster's (vast) fracking lobby exposed, 29 April 2015.

 - George Monbiot, The energy bill is misleading, manipulative and destructive, guardian.co.uk, Thursday 31 May 2012 12.02 BST guardian.co.uk

-- Geoffrey Lean, Energy Secretary Ed Davey: charged with keeping the lights on, 25 May 2012
+- Geoffrey Lean, Energy Secretary Ed Davey: charged with keeping the lights on, The Telegraph, 25 May 2012

 - New Ministerial Appointments, number10.gov.uk, 3 February 2012.